 In the early fall of 2011 the 255 American University faculty who had been certified at least once since the program's first year were surveyed on how teaching green affected their use of classroom technology.
-97% or respondents reported being Blackboard users when they applied for a Green Teaching Certificate.
 The reported increase in technology use resulting from certification is displayed in the figure below.